vishalcloudyuga/dcos-docs/1.9/usage/pods/using-pods.md

 menu_order: 10
 ---

 DC/OS treats and represents pods as single services.
-From the perspective of Marathon, pods are pods are members of [groups](http://mesosphere.github.io/marathon/docs/application-groups.html).
+From the perspective of Marathon, pods are members of [groups](http://mesosphere.github.io/marathon/docs/application-groups.html).
 Containers in pods share networking namespace and ephemeral volumes.

-You can create and manage pods with the [DC/OS CLI](/docs/1.9/usage/pods/pods-cli/) or via the /v2/pods endpoint of the [Marathon REST API](http://mesosphere.github.io/marathon/docs/generated/api.html).
+You can create and manage pods with the [DC/OS CLI](/docs/1.9/usage/pods/pods-cli/) or via the /v2/pods/ endpoint of the [Marathon REST API](http://mesosphere.github.io/marathon/docs/generated/api.html).

 # Pod Definitions
-Pods are configured via a JSON pod definition, which is similar to a Marathon application definition. [link to docs on that].
+Pods are configured via a JSON pod definition, which is similar to a [Marathon application definition](http://mesosphere.github.io/marathon/docs/application-basics.html).
 See the [Examples](/docs/1.9/usage/pods/examples/) section for more information.
 You must declare the resources required by each container in the pod, even if Mesos is isolating at a higher (pod) level.

 **Note:** DC/OS reserves 32MB and .1 CPUs per pod for overhead.
 Take this overhead into account when declaring resource needs for the containers in your pod.